ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 which stresses simple scaled and non-scaled compositing using [Over operator](http://en.wikipedia.org/wiki/Alpha_compositing).
 In other words, that's one of the most basic operations for 2D graphics (commonly used for translucency effects), which is expected to be properly accelerated by any driver.
-Test results for the fbdev driver and for the pvr driver (with and without "NoAccel" option set in xorg.conf) are listed in the table below.
+Test results for the fbdev driver and for the pvr driver (with and without "NoAccel" option set in xorg.conf) are listed in the table below ([render_bench logs are here](https://github.com/ssvb/ssvb.github.com/tree/master/files/2012-05-04/render-bench-cortex-a8)).
 Each test was also repeated with and without NEON SIMD optimizations enabled in pixman.
 And an interesting bonus comparison is imlib2 vs. pixman C implementation (CFLAGS="-O2 -mcpu=cortex-a8 -mfloat-abi=softfp -mfpu=neon" for both pixman and imlib2):
 <table border=1 style='border-collapse: collapse; empty-cells: show; font-family: arial; font-size: small; white-space: nowrap; background: #F0F0F0;'>